 - Able to smoothly incorporate edits and feedback on writing

 - Demonstrated interest in the intersection of Jewish values and heritage and international development and social justice; together with a strong interest in promoting Judaism’s imperative for social justice

 People of color; lesbian, gay, bisexual, intersex, trans and gender non-conforming people; women; and differently abled people are encouraged to apply.
 We also encourage applications from people of diverse religious, spiritual and cultural backgrounds.

 Authorization to work in the US is required.

+For immediate consideration, click on the link to apply below.
 Applications submitted without a resume and personalized cover letter will not be considered.
-For immediate consideration, click the button below.